MSLNZ/msl-loadlib/docs/refreeze.rst

        pip install pythonnet comtypes numpy

-You have two options on how create the server
+You have two options to create the 32-bit server

 1) :ref:`refreeze-api`

 2) :ref:`refreeze-cli`

-and you have two options on how to use the newly-frozen server
+and you have two options to use the newly-created server

 1. Copy the ``server32-*`` file to the ``../site-packages/msl/loadlib`` directory
 where you have MSL-LoadLib installed in your 64-bit version of Python to replace the existing server file.

-2. Specify the directory where the ``server32-*`` file is located as the value of the `server32_dir` keyword argument in :class:`~msl.loadlib.client64.Client64`.
+2. Specify the directory where the ``server32-*`` file is located as the value of the ``server32_dir`` keyword argument in :class:`~msl.loadlib.client64.Client64`.

 .. _refreeze-api:

 Using the API
 -------------
 Launch an Interactive Console using the 32-bit Python interpreter

 .. code-block:: console